tkareine/chnode/README.md

 * After switching Node.js version, calls `hash -r` to clear the hash table for program locations.
 * Best candidate ("fuzzy") matching of Node.js versions at switching.
-* The path to the selected Node.js version is available in `CHNODE_ROOT` environment variable.
-This makes it easy to display the selected version in shell prompt.
+* The path to the selected Node.js version is available in the `CHNODE_ROOT` environment variable.
+This makes it easy to display the selected version in your shell prompt.
 * Locates installed Node.js versions in the `~/.nodes` directory, or from a custom directory read from `CHNODE_NODES_DIR` shell variable.
-* Add additional Node.js versions by appending to `CHNODE_NODES` array shell variable.
+* Add additional Node.js versions by appending Node.js installation
+  paths to the `CHNODE_NODES` array shell variable.
 * Works with Bash's `set -euo pipefail` shell options ("strict mode").
 * Good test coverage.